Managing Queen Cats – Helping Cats Give BirthLast updated: August 2, 2016

 - Temperature drop due to decrease in progesterone – 12 hours

-- Showing restlessness, vocalizing, pacing, panting, vomiting and grooming – 2 to 24 hours
+- Showing restlessness, vocalizing, pacing, panting, vomiting and grooming – two to 24 hours

 - Nesting behavior starts – 24 hours

 - "Settling in" nesting – few hours before birth

 - A pregnant cat purring loudly can mean they are close

 - Queens typically stop eating 24 hours before birth, but some will eat during labor.